Skip to main content

 Micronutrients play a vital role in hormonal pathways.
 Zinc, for instance, is a critical cofactor for testosterone synthesis and metabolism.
 Even on TRT, ensuring adequate zinc levels through foods like lean meats and pumpkin seeds can support overall endocrine function.
 Vitamin D, which functions as a pro-hormone, has also been shown to support healthy testosterone levels and overall metabolic health.

 Your diet also directly impacts the activity of the aromatase enzyme, which converts testosterone into estradiol (a form of estrogen).
-While some estrogen is necessary for male health, excessive levels can lead to like water retention, gynecomastia, and mood changes.
+While some estrogen is necessary for male health, excessive levels can lead to side effects like water retention, gynecomastia, and mood changes.
 Aromatase activity is higher in adipose (fat) tissue.

 Therefore, a nutritional plan that promotes a healthy body composition is a primary strategy for managing estrogen.
 Foods like cruciferous vegetables (broccoli, cauliflower) contain compounds that can support healthy estrogen metabolism, working in concert with medications like Anastrozole to maintain an optimal testosterone-to-estrogen ratio.